KaraDani/VBA-tricks/README.md

 # VBA-tricks

-## Searche files in a folder with some part of its name
+## Search files in a folder with some part of its name

 ```vba
  Dim sFil As String